For Cordova 5.2 or lower, basic behaviour of Android or iOS applications

 </platform>

-The plugin supports some preferences which are used to customise the
+The plugin supports some preferences which are used to customize the behavior of the plugin.
+Each preference name is prefixed with cordova-custom-config to avoid name clashes.
+For example:

 <preference name="cordova-custom-config-autorestore" value="true" />